EroshBc/data-science-portfolio/README.md

 I bring 15+ years of operational experience from the front lines of the Aviation and Hospitality industries (United/Delta, Chick-fil-A) to the world of data science.
 My career has been built on understanding human behavior and operational efficiency; my code is built on turning those observations into actionable business growth.<br>

 .
-Currently focusing on  : Predictive modeling for customer retention and growth analytics.<br>
+Currently focusing on  : Predictive modeling for customer retention and growth analytics and Data analysis.<br>
 .
 Skills                 : Machine Learning, Data analysis, Data Visualization<br>
 .
 Tools                  : Pyhton(Pandas, Scikit-Learn,Numpy), SQL, Tableau<br>